 As of 2019, 27 states have adopted right-to-work laws.
 They are:

 - South Carolina

 - South Dakota

-To find out more about your state's right to work law or a similar provision, or your similar rights at the Federal level, start by contacting your state's labor office.
+Note: The information in this article generally applies to private-sector employees.
+Different laws and court rulings might apply to workers in government, education, railway, airline, and similar workplaces.
+To find out more about your state's right-to-work law or a similar provision, or to explore your rights at the federal level, start by contacting your state's labor office.